1916 Auckland Rugby League season: End of season exhibition matches

-The week after the final was played a City Rovers organised side consisting of players from City, Newton, Grafton, and North Shore travelled to Ngaruawahia to play Lower Waikato.
+The week after the final was played a City Rovers organised side consisting of players from City, Newton, Grafton, and North Shore traveled to Ngaruawahia to play Lower Waikato.
 City won by 13 points to 9.
 A week later Richmond and Thames Old Boys (based in Auckland) travelled to Thames to play a match.
 It was won by Thames Old Boys by 11 to 5.
+It appears that Bill Davidson, who had traveled with the sides as a Junior Board representative, played for the Thames Old Boys side and scored 2 tries and kicked a conversion.

 The last match of the season was played on 9 September when City Rovers played against Lower Waikato at Victoria Park.
 City Rovers won by 19 points to 8.
 This brought the Auckland Rugby League season to a close.
 The curtain-raiser was a match between the Referees Association and Auckland rugby league players and was won by the referees by 10 points to 5.

 Representative fixtures

 There were no representative fixtures played in 1916 owing to the effects of the war on senior playing numbers.